-Peer Data for New England Banks Q4 2018
+Peer Data for New England Banks: Q4 2019

-Attached is our compilation of peer financial information for New England banks.
-Please CLICK HERE to view the December 31, 2018 data.
-Consistent with last quarter, each New England state has its own tab, and there is a final tab that consolidates all of the banks in New England.
+Below you will find our compilation of peer financial information for the 12-month period ended December 31, 2019.
+Consistent with last quarter, each New England state has its own tab and there is a final tab that consolidates all of the banks in New England.

-The data includes a number of key credit quality, performance and capital adequacy ratios.
-We also include simple averages for each state and comparable ratios for all FDIC-insured institutions in the $100 million to $1.0 billion and $1.0 billion to $10.0 billion range.
+The data includes a number of key credit quality, performance, and capital adequacy ratios.
+We also include simple averages for each state and comparable ratios for all FDIC-insured institutions in the $100 million to $1.0 billion and $1.0 billion to $10.0 billion ranges.

 Comparing New England banks to all FDIC-insured institutions, consistent with recent trends, margins in New England continue to lag behind the rest of the country, impacting profitability and efficiency ratios.
-Margins for New England banks are improving at a slow pace moving from 3.33% in December 2017 to 3.40% in December 2018.
+Margins for New England banks were slightly lower in the fourth quarter of 2019 at 3.30%, compared to 3.33% in the third quarter, as the continued higher cost of funds rates offset higher yields on earning assets.

 As always, feel free to contact us with any questions.